mikan7296/IM02_Bocchi-the-Rock/README.md

 Purchase History - Users can see their purchase history with the items purchased and coins earned

-Cart - The user can choose multiple products they want to buy and add to a cart instead of individually checking out.
+Cart - The user can choose multiple products they want to buy and add to a cart instead of individually checking out

 Cart saving - If the user is logged in, their cart saves when they log out and log back in